Call us on

 Stuart is a highly experienced commercial/ IT lawyer and works for a wide range of corporates, advising them on commercial and IT agreements.
 He has particular expertise in working with clients on their outsourcings and other strategic agreements.

-Stuart will be leading our role as Official Legal Services Provider of the World Para Athletics Championships London 2017 and he will be assisting with commercial contracts between contractors and the organising committee of the event.
+Stuart lead our role as Official Legal Services Provider of the World Para Athletics Championships London 2017 and he assisted with commercial contracts between contractors and the organising committee of the event.

 Stuart Padgham is "knowledgeable, responsive and great to work with" and "combines technical expertise with commercial sense" – Legal 500 2016